 The honey locust, Gleditsia triacanthos, is a fast growing, deciduous tree native to the central US.

-It looks like something out of your worst nightmare, with large clumps of thorns protruding from its trunk and branches – some up to 8 inches long.
+It looks like something out of your worst nightmare, with large clumps of thorns protruding from its trunk and branches – some up to eight inches long.

-Honey locust thrives in Zones 3-8, and will grow into a shrubby, thorny clump unless pruned to encourage a single trunk.
+Honey locust thrives in Zones 3 to 8, and will grow into a shrubby, thorny clump unless pruned to encourage a single trunk.

-A member of the Fabaceae family, honey locust flowers in late spring, with fragrant, cream colored blooms and produces seed pods that mature in fall.
+A member of the Fabaceae family, honey locust flowers in late spring, with fragrant, cream-colored blooms.

-You can find bare root honey locust tree available at Home Depot.
+You can find bare root honey locust trees available at Home Depot.

 The Caspian locust, Gleditsia capsica, is native to central Asia and locations bordering the Caspian sea.
-Suitable for growers in Zones 6-9, even the thorns on this tree have thorns!
+Suitable for growers in Zones 6 to 9, even the thorns on this tree have thorns!

 Young specimens provide a nasty barrier, and as it matures, the trunk will show no mercy to opportunist climbers.